 On the other hand, soft capital rationing or “internal” rationing is caused due to the internal policies of the company.
-The company may voluntarily have certain restrictions that limit the amount of funds available for investments in projects.
+The company may voluntarily have certain restrictions that limit the number of funds available for investments in projects.
 However, these restrictions can be modified in the future; hence, the term ‘soft’ is used for it.

 Reasons for Hard Capital Rationing